 Staff Scientist, SMD

-Analyzes and evaluates experimental data and interprets results within the scope of the study; assesses the importance of findings in relation to the general research program.
-Prepares written reports on all phases of research processes involved in research projects.
-Contributes to the design, interpretation and final writing of research publications with faculty and co-authors, including the Staff Scientist.
+Analyzes and evaluates microscopic analysis and quantitative procedures for the assessment of cultured cells, and interprets results within the scope of the study; assesses the importance of findings in relation to the general research program.
+Prepares written reports on all phases of laboratory work involved in research projects.
+Contributes to the design, interpretation and final writing of research publications – thereby meeting expectations for co-authorship of scientific publications.
+20%

-Doctoral degree (e.g. PhD, MD, DO or equivalent) with major course work in the field of assignment required
+Doctoral degree with major course work in the field of assignment and a minimum of 2-5 years of relevant postdoctoral training.

 How To Apply